Fixed auditorium seating is used in a variety of education and training establishments:

 The height of seat backs on this type of seat/desk combination will be determined by the height of the floor tiers.
 Rooms with bigger tiers/steps will have higher seat backs (as pictured above left) whilst rooms with a flat floor or low tiers will have lower seat backs (as pictured above centre).
 If you want seats with a higher back but only have low tiers, it is possible to extend the seat backs above the desktops (as can be seen on the first 2 rows of seats pictured above right).

 As well as the straight rows pictured above, fixed desks can also be manufactured to fit seating positioned in curved rows (as shown below left).
 Desktops can incorporate power sockets and charging points if required (shown in both lecture theatres below).

-This type of seating also works well in conference centres and more upmarket venues where you can create a more premium look by opting for high back seats with stitch detailing in seat backs as pictured below.
+Seating with rows of fixed desks also work well in conference centres.
+For high-end and exclusive venues a more premium look can be created by opting for high back seats with stitch detailing, as pictured below.
 You can match fabric to your corporate colours or choose something like the black faux leather pictured below right, which is co-ordinated with walnut effect curved desks to project a smart, professional image.